 - Inconvenient for long and complex projects.

-This model is easy to understand and implement and has been the go-to model for a few decades (it was formed in the 1970s).
+This security development model is easy to understand and implement and has been the go-to model for a few decades (it was formed in the 1970s).

 V-Shape Model

-This model has become the next step in SDLC models.
+This model has become the next step in secure development lifecycle models.
 It was created in Germany in the 1980s for defense projects and provides a more in-depth approach thanks to several features:

 - Great for time management.